JuliaHomotopyContinuation/HomotopyContinuation.jl/docs/src/pathtracking.md

 ## Types
 ```@docs
-PathTracker
+CoreTracker
-PathTrackerResult
+CoreTrackerResult
-PathTrackerStatus.states
+CoreTrackerStatus.states
 ```

 ## Methods
-To track from a start to an endpoint with the `PathTracker` we provide the following routines.
+To track from a start to an endpoint with the `CoreTracker` we provide the following routines.
 ```@docs
 track